Padraic79/AutomationProjects/playwright-portfolio/README.md

 └── README.md
 ```

-- **demo-site** and **personal-site** target web apps hosted on GitHub Pages.
-The `docs/` folder is used for deployment, as GitHub Pages serves static sites from this directory by default.
+- **personal-site** contains Playwright tests for your demo site hosted on GitHub Pages.
+Deployment is managed at the repository root, not via a docs/ folder.
 - The Playwright config uses a multi-project setup, allowing you to run tests for each site independently or all together.
 - The postman-portfolio folder contains API test collections and documentation for testing REST APIs using Postman.